Here’s a full 5-day healthy lightweight backpacking meal plan.

 The ODT is also unique because of ONDA’s focus on conservation through responsible use.
 Furthermore, trail coordinator Renee “She-ra” Patrick is a thru-hiker, and she’s done an impressive job creating a wealth of resources for anyone planning an ODT hike.

-Whether on trail or at home, I like to start my days with healthy fat and some protein.
+Whether on trail or at home, I like to start my days with healthy fat and 20-30 grams of protein.
 This gives me sustained energy rather than the spike and crash I get from high carb, high sugar meals first thing in the morning.

-Of course, you can use different spices, add more or less of the ingredients, etc. But no matter what changes I make, I always follow the template of liquid base + healthy fat + protein (I aim for 20+ grams) + greens + spices.
+Of course, you can use different spices, add more or less of the ingredients, etc. If I have other adaptogens on hand, such as ashwagandha, I’ll include those too.
+Regardless, I always follow the template of liquid base + healthy fat + protein (I aim for 20+ grams) + greens + spices.

 What’s the Benefit?